A manifesto, a shop, a ship

 Die Menschheitsgeschichte durch die Toilettenbrille

 A journey through human civilisation seen through its most intimate and overlooked object.
-From ancient Rome to the Haber-Bosch process, from Edo-period Japan to the kitchen garden — this book makes the invisible visible.
+From ancient Rome to Haber-Bosch, from Edo-period Japan to the kitchen garden.

 English · Practical Guide